Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Thereafter, avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

-Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy.
+Use a pot 1 size larger that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it can result in leaf drop and root-rot.
-Check out these pots with multi-mesh drainage holes on Amazon.
+Check out these pots with drainage holes on Amazon.

 For a large Ficus montana which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.